-Air pollution control equipment residue from the cyclone, and baghouse are collected into 55-gal drums.
+Air pollution control equipment residue from the cyclone, afterburner chamber, and baghouse is collected into 55-gal drums.
 These residues are also evaluated for RCRA hazardous characteristics and managed appropriately.

-F-2b(2) Tank System Inspections

-CRANE does not store or treat wastes in tank systems.
+F-2b(2) & Tank System Inspections CRANE does not store or treat wastes in tank systems.
 Therefore, this section is not applicable.